Elephant Armor® FAQ

 Immediately upon completion of mixing Elephant Armor®, spin the ColloMix paddles in a bucket of water to clean them.

-Approximately 30 minutes after final placement, and the product achieves final set (lightens in color), it’s required that you apply a light coat of Ecobeton Vetrofluid on the completed repair.
+Approximately 30 minutes after final placement, and the product achieves final set (lightens in color), it’s strongly recommended that you apply a light coat of Ecobeton Vetrofluid on the completed repair.

 Pump up spray bottles are also required: one with clean water and another with Ecobeton Vetrofluid.